waynegraham/ivanhoe-light/readme.md

 application even further.

 * Make this design better with your own CSS
+* How might you think about providing all of the moves, without making the page super long?
 * Add a WSYIWYG editor to the **Moves** field
 * Change the application to allow moves on a move
   * What needs to change in the design of the page?